Dotron-Development/AntiSpamTelegramBot/src/bot/TelegramAntiSpamBot.OpenAI/Instructions/ImageAnalysis.md

 ﻿Describe only the text visible on an image.
 Ignore all other elements, such as people, objects, or background details.
-Focus solely on capturing any written content exactly as it appears.
+Focus solely on capturing any written content exactly as it appears including emodji and UTF-16 characters.

 # Steps